B-Yuan2023/Ensemble_SRResNet_SWH/README.md

 	get interpolated hr and its 01,99 percentile and time average.

 >[!NOTE]
 For comparison with conventional ml models, results from ml models should be saved, 'ml_mod_name' should match with 'mod_name'.
+Conventional ml models like mulivariate linear regression for spatial wave downscaling see [https://github.com/B-Yuan2023/MLR_SWH].

 8. compare_ml_2D_pnt.py: (plot)
 	compare MLR with SRResNet, time series of 2d map and points.